ui-model/ui-model/README.md

 ui-model is simple, but it has a bright future.
 Apart from select, multi-select and toggle, it will also handle complex interactive logic such as slice, map and even calendar.

-Following the same principle, you can also also implement logics that are specific to business requirements.
-For example, for a shopping cart, you can abstract the business logic to a ui-model.
+Following the same principle, you can also implement logics that are specific to business requirements.
+For example, you can abstract the business logic of a shopping cart to a ui-model.

 ## What's next